 Is this suitable for my diet? - This recipe is vegan, and suitable for most diets including whole 30, paleo, low carb, weight watchers, slimming world and more.

 How can I adjust this blueberry soup recipe? - If you'd like to experiment with this recipe, try adding some lemon juice, cinnamon, vanilla extract or honey.
 You can also try using a combination of blueberries and raspberries.

 Can I use fresh or frozen blueberries? - You can use either in this recipe, or even a combination of the two.

 - 800 ml water

-- 6 tbsp maple syrup (or other sweetener*)
+- 6 tablespoon maple syrup (or other sweetener*)

 - Add the blueberries, water and maple syrup to a pot.
 Bring it to a boil, and leave the soup to simmer for 5-7 minutes.

-- Combine cornflour with 4 tbsp water in a small bowl, and slowly pour it into the soup while continuously stirring.
+- Combine cornflour with 4 tablespoon water in a small bowl, and slowly pour it into the soup while continuously stirring.
 The soup will thicken up fast.

 - Leav the soup to boil for another 2 minutes.
 Then, remove it from the heat and leave it to cool down.

 - Serve the soup chilled with cream, yogurt or ice cream.